NVIDIA/spark-rapids/docs/download.md

 * CreateMap updates and enable CreateMap by default
 * Cast from array to string
 * Add regular expression support to regexp_replace function
-* Support LeftOuter, RightOuter, FullOuter, Inner, hash semi and anti joins using libcudf's mixed join feature
+* Support for conditional joins using libcudf's mixed join feature

 For a detailed list of changes, please refer to the [CHANGELOG](https://github.com/NVIDIA/spark-rapids/blob/main/CHANGELOG.md).